Skip to main content

 Building work on Ghibli Park started in early 2020.
 Then, it paused temporarily in response to the pandemic.
 Work soon resumed and started on Hill of Youth, Ghibli’s Grand Warehouse and Dondoko Forest.

-Studio Ghibli held a groundbreaking ceremony in summer 2020.
-Its chairman Kiyofumi Nakajima was in attendance.
+Studio Ghibli held a groundbreaking ceremony in the summer of 2020.
+Its chairman, Kiyofumi Nakajima, was in attendance.
 At the event, Omura said: “The 2005 Expo’s theme of ‘love’ has also been portrayed in Studio Ghibli’s films consistently, so we can inherit that philosophy.
 We aim to make the facility a world-class park and hope many people will visit here.”

 Where is the Studio Ghibli theme park located?